wp-plugins/zedity/readme.txt

 >Zedity is available in various languages:
 **Czech**, **English**, **French**, **German**, **Greek**, **Italian**, **Russian**, **Spanish**, **Ukrainian**.
 Other languages are coming soon...
-Would you like to enter the Hall of Fame?
-[Translate Zedity into your language](http://zedity.com/translate/) and **get rewarded**!
+Would you like to [translate Zedity into your language](http://zedity.com/translate/) and enter the **Hall of Fame**!

 **Here is why you'll love Zedity:**